Srikantha Chola

-Srikantha Chola (Telugu: శ్రీకంత చోళుడు) (Tamil: ஸ்ரீகந்த சோழன்) was a Telugu Chola ruler belonging to Pottapi Chola family which claims descent from ancient Tamil king Karikala Chola.
-He was ruling Renadu region as a feudatory of Pallavas.
+Srikantha Chola (శ్రీకంత చోళుడు) (ஸ்ரீகந்த சோழன்) was a Telugu Chola ruler belonging to the Pottapi Chola family, which claimed descent from ancient Tamil king Karikala Chola.
+He ruled the Renadu region as a feudatory of the Pallavas.

-Madras Museum Copper Plates of Srikantha Chola
+Madras Museum copper plates

-Five copper-plates which have been preserved in the Madras Museum for a long time.
-They are strung on a ring, which carries a signet ring, to which a seal is soldered.
-It bears, in relief, a standing boar facing the proper right.
-An elephant goad surmounted by the sun and moon is above the boar and a dagger is to its proper right.
+Five copper plates, preserved in the Madras Museum, record information about Srikantha Chola.
+The plates are strung together on a ring, which also carries a signet ring soldered with a seal.
+The seal bears a relief of a standing boar facing a dagger to its right, and an elephant god surmounted by the sun and moon above the boar.

-Three inscriptions are recorded in these plates.
+Three inscriptions are recorded on these plates.
 The first inscription is in Sanskrit.
 It occupies three plates and a portion of the fourth plate.
 It records that Srikantha, a Chola Adhiraja, gave the village of Mandara to Balashakti, for the regular conduct of worship and offerings to Siva.

-The second and third inscriptions are in Telugu, the script employed being old Telugu.
+The second and third inscriptions are in Telugu, written in old Telugu script.
 These occupy the remaining portion of the fourth and one side of the fifth plate.

-The inscription introduces Balliya Chola with Charana Saroruha prasasti which is a characteristic of Pottapi Cholas.
+The inscription introduces Balliya Chola with Charana Saroruha prasasti, which is a characteristic of Pottapi Cholas.
 The former records that Balliya Chola Maharaju gave Sasi Satesvara Bhatara the enjoyment of the income of the villages named Mandara, Inumbrolu, and Umbaka, on the auspicious occasion of nttarayana.
-The latter records that Vaidumba Maharaja gave the village of Katicheruvu, situated in Kadapa, to Nrittilokesvara for the sake of dakshinayana sankranti.
+The latter records that Vaidumba Maharaja gave the village of Katicheruvu, situated in Kadapa, to Nrittilokesvara for the sake of Dakshinayana Sankranti (an astronomical observance).
 The grant was made on the saptami tithi in the bright fortnight in the month of Ashadha.

 This Srikantha traces his descent from Karikala Chola, the ancient Chola king, who built steps on the banks of the river Kaveri and conquered Trilochana-Pallava.
-This inscription is younger than Pedda Cheppali plates of Srikantha Srimanohara Chola by 2 decades which is dated around first half of 9th century AD.
-Below chart shows the genealogy of Srikantha Chola from Madras Museum plates.
+This inscription is younger by two decades than the Pedda Cheppali plates of Srikantha Srimanohara Chola, which is dated around first half of 9th century AD.
+The chart below shows the genealogy of Srikantha Chola from Madras Museum plates.
 Based on the genealogy, Srikantha belongs to the Sundarananda branch of Renadu Cholas.

-Sri Kantha is considered as the contributor to the Eastern Chalukya king's Copper plate grants.
+Srikantha is considered the contributor to the Eastern Chalukya king's copper plate grants.